Travel insurance after a stroke

 Share article

-Can I get travel insurance if I’ve had a stroke?
+Can I get travel insurance if I’m a stroke survivor?

 When you compare travel insurance with us, you’ll be asked to provide details of any pre-existing medical conditions, including whether you’ve ever suffered a stroke.